epam/AIRUN-Assistants-Benchmark-TestInstructions/sandbox-tests/code-refactoring/immutable-class/java/README.md

 - Open the project `code-refactoring/immutable-class/java`.
 - Open the `Player` class.
-- At the beginning of the `Player` class, start typing:
+- Before the `Player` class definition, start typing:

     ```java
     import lombok.Value;
     ```

 - Remove the inner implementation of the `Player` class.
-- Move the cursor to the beginning of the `Player` class.
+- Move the cursor to before the `Player` class definition.
 - Wait for the suggestion.
 - Accept a sequence of suggestions using the TAB and ENTER keys.
 - Move the cursor to the beginning of the inner implementation of the `Player` class.